School Science Lessons

 Cut a piece of sodium the size of a red bean from the lump and then put it in the Petri dish.

-Observe from the screen that the sodium grain floats on the water to melt into a small sphere, which moves very rapidly in all directions, becomes smaller and smaller.
+Observe from the screen that the sodium grain floats on the water, melts into a small sphere, moving very rapidly in all directions, becoming smaller and smaller.

 At last, the sodium sphere wholly disappears and the solution in the dish also changes its colour from colourless to red.